by Dr. David Minkoff July 01, 2020 5 min read

 BodyHealth’s PerfectAmino Electrolytes is doctor-formulated for optimal hydration.
 Not only do you get the ideal blend of electrolytes to help your body’s electrical system function at its best, but you also get perfect amino for enhanced hydration and stamina.
 You may be shocked at the resurgence of energy and focus you recover with the help of this delicious formula!

-It comes in two sizes, and we now have four flavors Watermelon Zen, Orange Slice, Mixed Berry and Strawberry available.
+It comes in two sizes, and we have four flavors Watermelon, Orange, Mixed Berry and Strawberry available.
 This incredible, non-GMO, vegan, kosher, and incredible blend is rapidly becoming one of the top electrolyte supplements on the market – all because it WORKS.

 Sound interesting?
 Give it a try today!